ningrassia/marsproject/README.md

 	e.g.: void AddWheel()
 Curly brackets: you like to do next line.
 I like to do same line except for functions.
 	...we'll talk about that one.

+	README FOR PRESENTATION
+	Project 2:
+	Renders a spaceship and mars model(imported from heightmap) in various camera modes Spec features:
+	Arrows - move camera - all modes but starfield only. w for wireframe mode.
+	5 states - switch with F1 - ship, mars, 1st person, 3rd person, starfield

+	Bonus features:
+	Mouse movement - click and drag for camera Position/rotate the ship in 3rd person view
+	Smooth rotation with camera! - run on the timer function!
+	Normals - not scaled perfectly, though. n toggles.